tatianegercina/FinTech/01-Lesson-Plans/04-Pandas/1/LessonPlan.md

 * Why are stock portfolios better than single stock investments?

-  **Answer:** Single stock investments are risky in that they represent the "all eggs in one basket" problem.
+  **Answer:** Single stock investments are risky as they represent the "all eggs in one basket" problem.
 If the performance of a single stock fails, then so does the entirety of one's investment (as it is tied only to that particular stock).
-However, by grouping multiple stocks, the risk is minimized or spread throughout the portfolio; a single stock might fail, but others can continue to succeed.
+However, by grouping multiple stocks, the risk is minimized, or spread throughout the portfolio.
+While a single stock might fail, others can continue to succeed.

 * What is a stock market index?

   **Answer:** Similar to a stock portfolio, a stock market index is a collection of stocks used to gauge the performance of a particular area within the stock market.
-For example, a popular stock market index is the S&P TSX 60, a collection of sixty large companies listed on the Toronto Stock Exchange and serves as a general health indicator of the overall Canadian stock market.
+For example, a popular stock market index is the S&P TSX 60, a collection of 60 large companies listed on the Toronto Stock Exchange which serves as a general health indicator of the overall Canadian stock market.

 * Why do stock market indexes matter?

   **Answer:** Stock market indexes, like the S&P TSX 60, serve as general health indicators for particular areas in the stock market.
-However, they also serve as benchmarks to compare performances of portfolios.
+They are also used as benchmarks to compare performances of portfolios.
 For example, how does the performance of one's stock portfolio compare to that of the S&P TSX 60 or the general stock market?

-Continue the presentation by moving to the "Correlation" section in the lesson slides and highlight the following:
+Continue the presentation by moving to the "Correlation" section of the slideshow, and highlight the following:

 * **Correlation** is the measure of a positive, negative, or neutral (random) relationship between two variables.
-For example, there is often a positive correlation between height and weight; that is, as you grow in height, you tend to weigh more.
+For example, there is often a positive correlation between height and weight; that is, as your height increases, you tend to weigh more.

 * Two given variables may have a positive or negative correlation.